UQThesisENGG7817/golden-images/README.md

 ## Best practices
-* Using Snyk Advisor to find the best base image for the Product with “Size” and “Severity”
+* Using Security Advisor SACT/DAST such as Wiz, Snyk, SonarQube to find the best base image for the Product with “Size” and “Severity”

 * Minimize the Number of Layers